 Here are seven easy steps that you can take to lock down your wireless network security — and it won’t take more than five minutes, I promise.
 Taking a breach from Facebook or Reddit for one moment could protect you from many headaches down the road!

-1. Always Access Admin Panel on Wired
+1. Always Access Admin Panel With Ethernet

 Logging into your router’s administration panel is as simple as opening your web browser, typing in an IP address (or sometimes a URL), and entering the router’s admin username and password.
 This is all fine and dandy — unless you’re doing so on a wireless connection.